Part 1 – Why we love coffees from Ethiopia!

 Where we come in…

 At Jones Brothers we have been using washed Sidamo (grades 2 and 4) for a few years and have been experimenting with different Yirgacheffes, as these have become more widely available in recent years.
 There is a real reverence shown towards Yirgacheffe coffees within the coffee industry as a lot of us realise that they are a great way to introduce Specialty Coffee to a wider consumer audience because they are most often very drinkable and little bit sweeter and so easier on the palate.

 The primary purpose of my trip to Ethiopia was to visit our new preferred primary producer at the Galeh Limmu Kossa Farm Estate in Jimma and to taste some new coffees which I thought could extend our range and broaden the appeal of our Ethiopian coffees.
-So, we will add a Jimma and a Yirgacheffe natural (our “Horny Goat” already available), both from Oromia, to our range during 2019.
-Then we will have 3 Ethiopian coffees, 1 washed and 2 dry processed (natural), all with quite distinct flavours and characteristics, but all distinctly Ethiopian.
+Try our “Horny Goat” from Guji region, and discover more about why we choose such special coffee beans on this article.

 We want to demonstrate the fascinating possibilities that Ethiopia has to offer in coffee and attract more consumers to this wonderful land.
 See here for our full coffee list that you can order for home.